History of The College of New Rochelle

 CNR in the 21st century

-In the course of 100 years, the College grew from 12 to approximately 4,000 students, and from a single campus with one school to four schools and six campuses.
+In the course of 100 years, the College grew from 12 to approximately 4,000 students, and from a single campus with one school to four schools and five campuses.
 A major renovation of the Gill Library was completed in 2002, transforming this resource into a state-of-the-art facility.
 In 2008, the College completed its first new construction on campus in four decades — The Wellness Center, an award-winning facility that features a gymnasium, interior running track, competition-size swimming pool, fitness and weight room, technologically equipped classrooms, holistic meditation room, and a contemplation roof garden.

 In its second century, CNR remains committed to innovation and is well positioned to continue to evolve to meet the changing educational needs of our complex, interconnected world.